Hidden Markov Models and the Bayes Filter in Categorical Probability: Smoothing in Markov categories

 \subsection{The instantiated Bayes smoother}

-As with the Bayes filter, working with the uninstantiated smoother $\smoothB{n}{t}$ can be difficult in practice already because the input space grows exponentially with $n$.
-Here, we introduce the \newterm{instantiated Bayes smoother} by specializing the Bayes smoother to a \emph{fixed} sequence of observations, much in the same fashion as we had done for the Bayes filter in \Cref{sec:instantiatedBayesFilter}, which is often enough in practice.
-From here we can easily construct an instantiated version of the fixed-interval smoothing recursion, which in the Gaussian case recovers the well-known \newterm{Rauch-Tung-Striebel smoother}.
+As with the Bayes filter, working with the uninstantiated smoother $\smoothB{n}{t}$ can be difficult already because its domain grows exponentially with $n$.
+Here, we introduce the \newterm{instantiated Bayes smoother} by specializing the Bayes smoother to a \emph{fixed} sequence of observations, much in the same fashion as we had done for the Bayes filter in \Cref{sec:instantiatedBayesFilter}.

 \begin{defn} Given a sequence of deterministic morphisms

 which we abbreviate by $\mathbf{y}_{\left[n\right]}$, the \newterm{instantiated Bayes smoother} is

 \end{defn}